 How much does a 3-day trip to Albania cost?

 A 3-day trip to Albania (excluding international flights) runs $105–165 for budget travelers, $210–360 for mid-range, and $450–750+ for luxury.
-Flights from the US average $500–1,500 round-trip depending on season and routing.
-Albania remains one of Europe’s most affordable destinations, but prices have risen 30–35% due to a rapid tourism boom — don’t trust cost estimates from older blog posts.
+Flights from the US average $500–1,500 round-trip.
+Albania is still one of Europe’s most affordable destinations, but prices have climbed roughly a third in a tourism boom — don’t trust cost estimates from older blog posts.

 Category Budget Mid-range Luxury